 - Crack Defeat: Roman sources claimed Boudica pretty much suffered one, though it's pretty likely that the numerical disparity was definitely exaggerated to some sort of degree, and along with the stated terrain and that the Iceni were said to be poorly-equipped, it's more explainable why the rebellion lost then and there.

-- Create Your Own Villain: Regardless of the atrocities Boudica committed, this doesn't change the fact that the Romans directly provoked her to take action against them.
+- Create Your Own Hero / Create Your Own Villain: Regardless of the actions Boudica committed, this doesn't change the fact that the Romans directly provoked her to take action against them.
 Even Tacitus and Dio acknowledge this.

-- Cycle of Revenge: First Roman Soldiers flogged Boudica and raped her daughters (under orders from Seneca the Younger), so in response she took revenge by leading a rebellion which destroyed three roman cities.
+- Cycle of Revenge: First Roman Soldiers flogged Boudica and raped her daughters, so in response she took revenge by leading a rebellion which destroyed three roman cities.
 The Romans then took revenge by wiping out her Rebel Army at Watling Street and launching punitive actions against the rebel tribes.
 Before this cycle could continue further, the Roman Governor was removed from his post and replaced with a more diplomatic one.

 - Driven to Suicide: One possible cause of her death.

 - Fiery Redhead: Often depicted as one, possibly even being the Trope Codefier